ng-dst/6chan/README.md

 ## Improvements

 This lab uses `recvuntil('\0')` for messages and commands, which means data is received dynamically.
-Though it works fine, it's not the best approach, as we don't know message length beforehand, and message type is parsed from `/commands`.
+Though it works fine, it's not the best approach, as we don't know message length beforehand, and message type is parsed from `/`-like commands.

-Better **implement your own _TV / TLV_ protocol** for messages (use tags from `Message` struct) and receive values with `recvlen()`.
+Better **implement your own _TV / TLV_ protocol** for messages (use some tags from `Message` struct) and receive values with `recvlen()`.